Deploy the vFXT cluster

 On left side, click Outputs.
 Copy the values in each of the fields.

-Now that the cluster is running and you know its management IP address, you can connect to the cluster configuration tool to enable support, add storage if needed, and customize other cluster settings.
+Now that the cluster is running and you know its management IP address, connect to the cluster configuration tool.